djfedos/flask-based-todo-app/tasker_tutorail/c01_getting_started/README.md

 [Here is the Taskfile](Taskfile.yml) to follow along.

+> I recommend to create an empty working directory for each chapter of this
+> tutorial.

 First install Tasker according to [the instructions](https://taskfile.dev/installation) from the official site.
 I use [the Install Script](https://taskfile.dev/installation/#install-script)
 and it works just fine.